-Thinking about Disneyland??
-Stay in the middle of the magic and save up to 20% on premium rooms at select stays at Disney’s Grand Californian Hotel® & Spa or Disneyland® Hotel from April 23-June 15, 2017 on select Sunday-Thursday nights
+Stay in the middle of the magic and save up to 30% on premium rooms at select stays at Disney’s Grand Californian Hotel® & Spa or Disneyland® Hotel from Aug.
+6-Sept.
+28, 2017 on select Sunday-Thursday nights when they book July 18-Sept.
+28, 2017.

 In Part 1, I shared information about flying to LAX from Midway and getting to Disneyland via Disney’s contracted shuttle service.
 I also introduced the Grand Californian Hotel & Spa.
 To reiterate some comments about the grounds, the G.C. is impeccable.
 There are so many qualities that make it stand above the rest of your hotel options.
 I will be revisiting some previously discussed and expanding further.
 Enjoy, and if you haven’t read Part 1, you may want to read it before continuing.